Home-Pulse-App/.github/profile/README.md

   <img src="https://github.com/Home-Pulse-App/.github/raw/main/HomePulseLogo.png" alt="HomePulse Logo">
 </p>

+_This organization hosts the codebase and supporting materials for a modern full‑stack application.
+Our goal is to create a scalable, maintainable, and collaborative environment for development across backend, frontend, infrastructure, and documentation._

 ## 🚀 Overview

-This organization hosts the codebase and supporting materials for a modern full‑stack application.
-Our goal is to create a scalable, maintainable, and collaborative environment for development across backend, frontend, infrastructure, and documentation.
+Home Pulse is a smart home platform that enables users to register their home, designate rooms, & connect smart home devices to monitor metrics such as temperature, humidity, & light status / intensity using ESP32-based devices.

 ## 📁 Repository Structure